-The MHS will offer more than 20 short-term research fellowships in 2019.
-Each grant will provide a stipend of $2,000 for four weeks of research at the Society sometime between 1 July 2019, and 30 June 2020.
-Short-term awards are open to independent scholars, advanced graduate students, and holders of the Ph.D. or the equivalent, with candidates who live 50 or more miles from Boston receiving preference.
+The MHS will offer more than 15 short-term research fellowships in 2023.
+Most grants will provide a stipend of $3,000 for four weeks of research at the Society sometime between 1 July 2023, and 30 June 2024.
+Short-term awards are open to independent scholars, advanced graduate students, and holders of the Ph.D. or the equivalent.
 Applicants who do not reside in the U.S. must indicate their citizenship.
-Applicants must be U.S. citizens or already hold the J-1 visa or equivalent documents that will allow them to accept the stipend.
+Applicants must be U.S. citizens or already hold the J-1 or F-1 visa (or equivalent documents) AND a U.S. taxpayer identification number.
+The MHS cannot sponsor visas for researchers.
 Foreign nationals must consult with MHS staff about their eligibility to receive a stipend before submitting an application.

 Fellowships to Be Awarded in the Next Cycle

 This award will support research at the Massachusetts Historical Society in African American History.

 Andrew Oliver Research Fellowship

 This fellowship will support research in the Society's collections of portraits, engravings, silhouettes, and other graphic materials.

 The Society will appoint approximately nine Mellon fellows.
 Any project for which the Society's collections are appropriate is eligible for consideration.